IT-Academy-BCN/ita-wiki/back/Readme.md

 ## Getting Started

 Before running the project, make sure you have Docker Desktop installed.
+If you are on Windows, you'll also need to register bash as the default shell for running npm scripts, as seen [in this article](https://dsebastien.medium.com/fixing-bash-is-not-recognized-as-an-internal-or-external-command-when-used-within-npm-scripts-on-61614391e417).
 Once you have Docker Desktop installed and running, follow the steps below:

 1. cd into the back folder if you haven't already: